Edgron/CarbonChatExpansion/README.md

 **Result:**
 - Messages in `global` → Chat only, no bubble
-- Messages in `chillar` → Chat + pink bubble
+- Messages in `chillar` with bubbles ON → Chat + pink bubble
-- If player disables bubbles: No prefix added, clean chat
+- Messages in `chillar` with bubbles OFF → Chat only (clean, no prefix)

 ---

 ## 🐛 Troubleshooting

+### Prefix appearing in chat (v1.0.2 fix)
+- **Fixed:** Dual-listener approach ensures prefix is always removed when bubbles are OFF
+- Enable debug mode to see detailed processing: `/cce debug on`

 ### Bubbles not appearing
 1. Verify ChatBubbles is in Mode 5
 2. Check `bubble-prefix` matches in both configs
 3. Ensure channel names match CarbonChat exactly
-4. Check player has ChatBubbles enabled (`/bubble`)
+4. Check player has ChatBubbles enabled (`/cbtoggle`)
 5. Enable debug mode: `/cce debug on`

-### Prefix appearing in chat
-1. Check if player has ChatBubbles disabled
-2. Enable debug mode to see detailed logs
-3. Verify plugin version is up-to-date

 ### Colors not working
 1. Verify PlaceholderAPI is installed